mahedee/my-learning-playground/aws-cdk/README.md

 - ec2 - elastic compute cloud
 - Infrasturcture as code
 - CDK - Cloud Development Kit
+- Tutorial is in CDK version 1 and I am working on CDK version 2

 ## Commands
 - `cdk docs` - This will open the latest documentation of cdk